 3. Persons Affected

-Persons wishing to use portable hunting blinds or stands on State game lands or cooperative access properties will be affected by the proposed rulemaking.
+Persons wishing to use small open fires for cooking or warming purposes on State game lands may be affected by the proposed rulemaking.

 4. Cost and Paperwork Requirements

 The proposed rulemaking should not result in additional cost or paperwork.

 The proposed rulemaking will be effective upon final-form publication in the Pennsylvania Bulletin and will remain in effect until changed by the Commission.